-(CNN)Here's a look at the life of Japanese Prime Minister Shinzo Abe.
+(CNN)Here's a look at the life of former Japanese Prime Minister Shinzo Abe.

 Birth date: September 21, 1954

-Father: Shintaro Abe, former Secretary General of the LDP
+Father: Shintaro Abe, former Secretary General of the Liberal Democratic Party (LDP)

 Education: Seiki University, B.S. in Political Science, 1977.
 He also studied at the University of Southern California.